'Most dangerous person I've ever dealt with': Lawyer feared newspaper murder suspect

 "He was communicating by telephone, by text, by Facebook, by instant messaging, and he was just saying outrageous things like, ‘you should kill yourself,'" McCarthy said.
 "He wrote to her work saying, 'She is a bipolar drunkard and you should fire her.'
 She actually lost her job."

 Ramos pleaded guilty to criminal harassment and was sentenced to probation.
-Shortly after that, the Capital Gazette ran a column, "Jarrod is not your friend," which used Ramos' case to warn people of the dangers of sharing personal details with people online.
+Shortly after that, the Capital Gazette ran a column, "Jarrod wants to be your friend," which used Ramos' case to warn readers of the dangers of sharing personal details with people online.

 McCarthy said Ramos was furious about the article, insisting he was simply stating facts about the woman and that he had done nothing wrong.
 In 2013, Ramos contacted the woman he had been found guilty of stalking.
 He demanded that she share with him all material she had on his case as part of a defamation lawsuit he filed against the newspaper.